xanjohns/common-config/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE-BUG.md

 ---
-name: Bug Report Issue Template
+name: Bug Report
 title: Bug Report
 about: A standard issue template to use in all Symbiflow repositories.
-Adapted from [*Open Source Templates*](https://www.talater.com/open-source-templates/#/) by Tal Ater.
+Adapted from <a href="https://www.talater.com/open-source-templates/#/">Open Source Templates</a> by Tal Ater.
 labels: bug
 ---
 <!--- Provide a general summary of the issue in the Title above -->